 Agra is famed as a Mughal City.
 A perfect weekend option from Delhi, the city boasts of a glorious past and rich history.

-Agra is a home to a number of tourist attractions – it is the home to the world’s most famous building and one of the Seven Wonders of the World – The Taj Mahal.
-You don’t want to miss this one, it’s magnificent!
-It also has several other tombs and forts that attract the attention of the tourists.
+Agra is home to several tourist attractions – it is the home to the world’s most famous building and one of the Seven Wonders of the World – The Taj Mahal.
+You don’t want to miss this one.
+It’s magnificent!
+It also has several other tombs and forts that attract the attention of tourists.